vdarkobar/Home-Cloud/shared/PBS.md

 zpool import -f <pool name>
 ```

-Check the pool using zfs list command (it will give you NAME and MOUNTPOINT)
+Check the pool using 'zfs list' command (it will give you NAME and MOUNTPOINT)
 ```
 zfs list
 ```

-Create a datastore.cfg file (/etc/proxmox-backup/datastore.cfg), with the following contents:
+Create a 'datastore.cfg' file (/etc/proxmox-backup/datastore.cfg), with the following contents:
 ```
 datastore: <name>			<---NAME
     path /path/to/your/backups		<---MOUNTPOINT